How To Generate Synthetic Data: Full Guide

 Generative Adversarial Networks (GANs)

 GANs consist of two neural networks – a generator and a discriminator.
 These neural networks are employed in a competitive setting to produce data: the generator creates data, while the discriminator evaluates its authenticity.
-This refines generator’s capability over time and produces highly realistic synthetic data.
+This refines the generator's capability over time and produces highly realistic synthetic data.

 Industry Applications